nedap/archie/README.md

 If someone wants to do a full Jackson extension for odin, plus perhaps ODIN-serialization support, it is welcome.
 It is not currently a priority for us.

+### Reference model

+A basic reference model implementation is available.
+It has not yet been tested, except for use as a source for the RMConstraintImposer.

 ## Status

 This is work in progress, but already usable for some situations.